asdiapotatisen/SVData/README.md

 4. Delete SVData-oldversion.

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an discussion first to discuss what you would like to change.

 ## License
 [Eclipse Public License v2.0](https://choosealicense.com/licenses/epl-2.0/)